RalfiSlask/Cubeia-Code-Challenge/README.md

 - Chose to use load more functionality to improve performance and UX, 50 games per click.
 - Used React.lazy on a bigger modal for studios.
 - Used useMemo when filtering games to memoize it due to large data sample.
-- Checked if the library react-window did any improvments on performance, but could not see it so i decided not to use it.
+- Checked if the library react-window did any improvements on performance, but could not see it so i decided not to use it.

 ### Future Improvments (out of scope)